 “We know wind turbines alone won’t be the solution,” Gentle said.
 “We need wind, solar, storage and other sources of energy to work together in a secure and reliable way.”

-Read about the Defense and Disaster Deployable Turbine project and stay tuned for a forthcoming report summarizing the June 2022 stakeholder workshop.
+Read about the Defense and Disaster Deployable Turbine project.